-It’s summer time!
-Blazing up heat, sweating people and dehydration mean the summer has arrived.
-With the temperature rising day by day, its necessity to pay attention to our health else one may undergo serious side effects.
+It’s summertime!
+Blazing up the heat, sweating people and dehydration means the summer has arrived.
+With the temperature rising day by day, it’s necessary to pay attention to our health else one may undergo serious side effects.

 It’s time to cool down the body in summer, means hitting the health club swimming pools, beaches, lakes or just lingering in the shade, under AC on or the fans running all the time.
 But what’s about the thirst quenchers?
 We generally get motivate or look for something cool to drink.

 However, remember that all thirst quenchers are not always healthy; some may even cause harm to the body.
 For instance, sugar-laden juices or soda pops are unhealthy thirst quenchers.
 There are many natural fruits and vegetables that can help to remain fresh and nourished during this harsh season.

 Ayurveda describes summertime as a pitta season, it is a season when Pitta gets aggravated and effect’s metabolism, creates heat in the mind, effect’s digestion and the other such body conditions.
 In summer Pitta becomes aggravated, overheated and form instability in a body.

 This metabolism changes in our body can also affect our emotions such as, we feel anger and impatience; it also affects our body and we feel ruddy, sweaty, etc. as well as we feel behavior changes such as we prompt to perfectionism.

 According to Ayurveda, our body is governed by three functionaries known as doshas Vata, Pitta, and Kapha.
 The basic principle to be healthy and fit is to keep in control and to balance doshas.
 In summer keeping Pitta in balance is necessary, for cooling of the body.
 Below are some of the ayurvedic cooling foods list that can help you to balance pitta.

 Type of food you must eat

 Type of cooling food you must eat

 Type of cooling fruits you must eat